Chesapeake Bay Retriever vs Chi-Poo: Complete Comparison (2026)

 Health and Lifespan Comparison

 Chesapeake Bay Retriever has a typical lifespan of 10-13 years, while Chi-Poo lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Chesapeake Bay Retriever is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Chi-Poo faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Chesapeake Bay Retriever is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Chi-Poo faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
+Both breeds have similar counts of documented health predispositions, with different specific conditions and different management needs.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health